nickbild/falcon/README.md

 ![](https://raw.githubusercontent.com/nickbild/falcon/refs/heads/main/media/screenshot.jpg)

-Now that is how we are really supposed to talk to artificially superintelligent machines!
+Now that is how we are really meant to talk to artificially superintelligent machines!

 ## How It Works